cross-seed/cross-seed/website/docs/basics/getting-started.md

 -   `/output` - people sometimes use this as a watch folder.
 If you use [autotorrent2][at2] you can set it up to read from this folder.

+Create or open your existing `docker-compose.yml` file and add the `cross-seed`
+service:

 ```yaml
 version: "2.1"
 services: